delawaremathguy/ShoppingList14/README.md

 * `Location`s have an id (UUID), a name, a visitation order (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 * Almost all of the attribute names for the `Item` and `Location` enities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
 Example: the Item entity has a `name_` attribute (a String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
-(Reading `name` does a nil-coalesce on the optional `name_` property of the Item class in Swift.)
+(Reading `name` does a nil-coalesce of the optional `name_` property of the Item class in Swift.)
 You will read about this strategy of fronting Core Data atrributes in code comments.

-* This version of the app has added versions 2 and then also 3 of the Core Data datamodel, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
+* This updated app has added a version 2 and then also a version 3 to the Core Data datamodel, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
+(It is a lighweight migration.)

 ### App Architecture

 As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
-For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted, you could be in some serious trouble.
-And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for some operations, which means SwiftUI could be trying to reference something that doesn't really exist.
+For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in some serious trouble.
+And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means SwiftUI could be trying to reference something that doesn't really exist.

 Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would make the list a subscriber to each of the Locations in the list), but there were problems with that as well.

-I finally settled on more of an MVVM-style architecture, managing the list of Items or Locations myself instead of letting @FetchRequest handle that list, and using internal notifications posted through the NotificationCenter that an `Item` or a `Location` has either been created, or edited, or is about to be deleted.
-View models would react appropriately.
+I finally settled on more of an MVVM-style architecture, managing the list of Items or Locations myself, instead of letting @FetchRequest handle that list.
+And I used internal notifications posted through the NotificationCenter that an `Item` or a `Location` has either been created, or edited, or is about to be deleted, so that view models could react appropriately.

 That design worked in version 1.0 of ShoppingList, but I decided that I should go back and revisit the design again.
-What always bothered me about the current state of SwiftUI view code using @FetchRequest is that such a view often needs to understand that the data they process comes from Core Data, and must know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to unwrap or test for nil on values.
+What always bothered me about the current state of SwiftUI view code that I see that uses @FetchRequest is that such a view often needs to understand that the data they process comes from Core Data.
+The view must also know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to unwrap or test for nil on values.

 The design in this app now lives somewhere between MVVM and a basic, @FetchRequest-driven SwiftUI app structure.
-My stated goal of all SwiftUI view code is that
+My goal in getting to this structure is that all SwiftUI views should follow these three rules:

-* no SwiftUI view should ever know that its data comes from Core Data and should never access raw attributes of a CD object directly
+* a View should never "really" know that its data comes from Core Data;

+* a View should never access or manipulate attributes of a CD object directly; and

-* no SwiftUI view should ever need to `import CoreData`.
+* the associated "View.swift" file that defines the View should not need to  `import CoreData`.

-I have found a way to make this happen in the  current design, and I think the result works quite well.
+The code of this app **follows the three rules above**, and I think the result works quite well.

 Please be sure to read about some subtleties of this redesign directly in the source code.